-By enrolling in a VET qualification in NSW Public Schools Macquarie Park RTO 90222, you are choosing to participate in a program of study that will give you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, students must meet the assessment requirements of the SIT Tourism, Travel and Hospitality Training Package (Release 1.2) (http://training.gov.au).
-You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this VET qualification, you must meet the assessment requirements of SIT20322 Certificate II in Hospitality - Release 1 https://training.gov.au/training/details/SIT20322.
+You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+To gain this full qualification, you must achieve 12 units of competency.
+A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.